Military Veterans Museum &

 Get in the know Of everything going on with MVMEC!

-• MVMEC has just published a new book telling the stories of its history and of several of the artifacts on display.
-It is available @ Amazon through the link below.
-We will announce in the future when it is available in our gift shop.
+- MVMEC has just published a new book telling the stories of its history and of several of the artifacts on display.
+It is available @ Amazon through the link below and is also available in our gift shop.
 Click Here to see it on Amazon.

 member and visitor comments